aiyer07/karat-challenge/README.md

  - 139b9f47-f9f6-4a58-92d0-9b1f571a4523
  ```
 #### Viewing Hasura Console
 You may wish to see some of the graphql relationships & sql functions used.
 This console can visualize this for you and runs by default when the container is on.
-It can also serve as an easy way of viewing and modify the SQL database if you do not have a client of your own
+It can also serve as an easy way of viewing and modifying the SQL database if you do not have a client of your own
 1. Ensure hasura container is running or run `docker-compose up -d hasura`
 2. Navigate to `localhost:3010`
 #### Connecting directly to the postgres instance